 |Please note: DriveAndReview.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.|

 If there’s anything to be learned about calculating the total net worth of Doug Demuro, it’s that there’s a lot to be said for pursuing your dreams.
 Long time fans of Doug will know that he quit a high-profile job at Porsche cars of North America in Atlanta so that he could follow his passion and write about cars.
 To any sane car guy or girl who has a dream to work the automotive industry, that probably seems asinine and downright crazy.
 But look where that led him to where he is today…

 Doug’s net worth is a lot more than dollar signs and decimal points.
-It was his book called “Plays with Cars” that introduced me to this quirky and entertaining guy and inspired me to pursue my own passions in the automotive world.
+It was his book called “Plays with Cars” (available on Amazon) that introduced me to this quirky and entertaining guy and inspired me to pursue my own passions in the automotive world.
 As a matter of fact, that’s how DriveAndReview.com started way back in 2011.
 I stumbled across that little yellow book on Amazon one afternoon, read it over a span of 24 hours, and was instantly inspired to get off my butt and start a blog.

 Of course Doug has achieved a level of success that very few automotive bloggers can ever dream of achieving, but the fact that he did it is incredibly inspiring and it shows what’s possible.
 Even if you don’t have a wardrobe fancy enough for video.